-Why African Art and Masks Tell Our Ancestors’ Story
+What African Art and Masks Carry From Our Ancestors

 African Art and Masks as Ancestral Language

-African art and masks represent one of the most complete and sophisticated visual languages ever developed by human beings — and that language has been speaking for centuries, whether Western art history chose to listen or not.
+I’ll admit something about my process: for a long time I worried I wasn’t the right person to draw this subject.
+Who was I, a Haitian-American artist working in pen and ink, to take on a tradition this old and this layered?
+But the more I studied it, the more I understood that African art and masks represent one of the most complete and sophisticated visual languages human beings ever developed — a language that has been speaking for centuries, whether Western art history chose to listen or not.

-This work is my way of letting the tradition speak for itself.
+This work is simply my way of letting the tradition speak for itself.

 African Mask Art Print - Tribal Pen Ink Drawing